HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_imagepullsecrets.md

 --docker-password='<YOUR_HARBOR_CLI_SECRET>'
 ```

-You can obtain the CLI secret from harbor by navigating to your `User Profile` in Harbor.
+You can obtain the CLI secret from harbor by navigating to your `User Profile` in [HCL Harbor](https://hclcr.io).
 You can copy it from the field called `CLI secret`.

 After executing this command you should receive the following message: